babylonhealth/ios-playbook/Interview/demo.md

 * Testing is very important for us.
 Even if you don't write a single test (for instance, because of time constraints), your app should be easy to test (we love [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)).
 * Error scenarios should be taken into consideration and it should be easy to add them, even if you don't explicitly handle them (e.g. using an `UIAlertController`).
 * Although UI and UX are important, we are more concerned in this demo with your thought process and with how you architect your application.
 Your demo should take into consideration features that might be added in the future.
-* You can use any 3rd party libraries (except for networking) if you wish ( `ReactiveCocoa`, `PromiseKit`, `Realm`, etc) but be prepared to justify why you did so.
+* You can use any 3rd party libraries if you wish ( `Alamofire`, `ReactiveCocoa`, `PromiseKit`, `Realm`, etc) but be prepared to justify why you did so.
 Feel free to use package managers to handle them.
 * **Be consistent in your code**.
 We advise using something like [raywenderlich's swift style guide](https://github.com/raywenderlich/swift-style-guide) while doing the demo.
 It's absolutly fine to use any other style, as long as you are consistent.
 * Clean the file project structure and remove any unused methods (e.g., from `AppDelegate`).
 This shows attention to detail.
 * Be opinionated regarding any architecture you use and take your time to make it a reflection of your thought process.